philipstubbs13/NYT-React-Search/README.md

 * Express (<http://expressjs.com/>)
 * Mongoose ORM (<http://mongoosejs.com/>)
 * New York Times article search API (<https://developer.nytimes.com/article_search_v2.json#/Documentation/GET/articlesearch.json>)

+## <a name="future"></a> Direction for future development
+Source code will be developed over time to handle bug fixes and new features.

+The following is a list of potential enhancements for future code development.

+* Add feature to save articles to a MongoDB database.

+* Add second page to the app that allows users to see saved articles.

+* Add feature that allows users to leave comments on saved articles.

+* Add feature that allows users to delete saved articles.

 ## <a name ="Issues"></a> Issues